MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 ms.topic: conceptual
 ---

-# Use Fluid with Microsoft Teams
+# Use Fluid with Teams

 By the end of this tutorial, you can integrate any Fluid-powered application into Teams and collaborate with others in real-time.

 In this section you'll learn the following concepts:

-1. How to integrate a Fluid client into a Microsoft Teams tab application.
-2. How to run and connect your Teams application to a Fluid service (Azure Fluid Relay).
-In this section you can learn the following concepts:

 1. Integrate a Fluid client into Teams tab application.
-2. Run and connect your Teams application to a Fluid service (Azure Fluid Relay).
+1. Run and connect your Teams application to a Fluid service (Azure Fluid Relay).
-3. Create and get Fluid Containers, and pass them to a React component.
+1. Create and get Fluid Containers, and pass them to a React component.

 For more information to build complex application, see [Teams Fluid Hello World](https://github.com/microsoft/FluidExamples/tree/main/teams-fluid-hello-world) example in our FluidExamples repo.